Gamera: Reiwa era (2023)

 An anime series, titled Gamera Rebirth, was released globally on Netflix in 2023.
-A number of references to previous films and scrapped projects were made, including the reuse of the iconic Gamera March.
-For example, designs of Gamera and Gyaos and the scene for Gamera to shoot down a flock of smaller Gyaos with his fireball in the first episode are reused from the 2015 short film, and Katsuhito Ishii was credited as the designer of Gamera.
+A number of references to previous films and scrapped projects were made, including the reuse of the iconic Gamera March, and the 2015 short film served as the basis for designs of Gamera and Gyaos and the scene for Gamera to shoot down a flock of smaller Gyaos with his fireball in the first episode (Katsuhito Ishii was credited as the designer of Gamera).

 It yet again suffers insufficiency in budget and schedule; it features poorly done 3D models for humans, and lacks an opening animation which is a common feature of Japanese anime.
 The battle scenes were also cut in half or even less (20%) from what was originally intended to be, including cancellations of a number of monsters' abilities and characteristics, and the director Hiroyuki Seshita noted that inserting kaiju battles in every episode was very difficult for budgetary problems.

 While crews are willing to produce additional seasons (potentially up to 5) with more budgets and increased fighting scenes, the future of the series is uncertain.
 Seshita also pointed a possibility of the series to be adapted into live-action productions, and expressed his wish for the series to contribute to the recovery of public recognition of the character and the revival of the franchise.